Plaque for Merthyr’s Ursula Masson unveiled at International Women’s Day ceremony

 Wales’ second purple plaque was unveiled at Merthyr Central Library

-A Purple Plaque for Merthyr-born feminist historian and scholar, Ursula Masson, is to be unveiled in the town at midday on International Women’s Day – Friday 8th March.
+A Purple Plaque for Merthyr-born feminist historian and scholar, Ursula Masson, was unveiled in the town at midday on International Women’s Day – Friday 8th March.

-The unveiling event in Merthyr on 8th March will include speeches from Jane Hutt AM, Julie Morgan AM and local Assembly Member Dawn Bowden AM.
+The unveiling event in Merthyr on 8th March included speeches from Jane Hutt AM, Julie Morgan AM and local Assembly Member Dawn Bowden AM.

-The plaque will be unveiled at Merthyr Tydfil’s Central Library by Helen Molyneux, Niece of Ursula Masson and member of the Monumental Welsh Women group.
+The plaque was unveiled at Merthyr Tydfil’s Central Library by Helen Molyneux, Niece of Ursula Masson and member of the Monumental Welsh Women group.